 ERPs Are Improving Business Efficiency and Transparency in Operations

-Another thing that ERP systems can do for their client businesses is improve business efficiency, which is a key driver in overall revenues.
+Another thing that ERP systems can do for their client businesses is improving business efficiency, which is a key driver in overall revenues.
 There are several ways that an ERP system can allow staff to be more responsive to customers.
 For example, without an ERP, it could take days to address a single customer request for aftersales support.
 Delays like this are common when manual systems for handling requests are backlogged.
 With an ERP, however, requests can be logged instantly and accommodated in much less time.
 This, in turn, preserves the customer’s goodwill and satisfaction, and it increases their chance of interacting with the business again.

 ERPs also enhance coordination and collaboration among staff.
 All authorized users of the platform will gain real-time access to key business data and know how other teams are doing.
 Even when staff members are offsite, they can still work together like a well-oiled machine—which, of course, spells only good things for the business.